lee2sman/everyday/README.md

 made in about 30 min during the web1.0 (0.0?) jam organized by html energy, sometime in jan i think
 232
 made a week after getting concussion, 8 days
+233
+sound test proof of concept for a piece for Sholeh Asgary